zikuan/p4/P4D2_2017_Fall/exercises/source_routing/README.md

 #### Cleaning up Mininet

-In the cases above, `run.sh` may leave a Mininet instance running in the background.
+In the cases above, `make` may leave a Mininet instance running in the background.
 Use the following command to clean up these
 instances: